Our Commitment to Puerto Rico

 IMPACT TO DATE

-- Thirty seven financial cooperatives have become part of the Inclusiv network.
+- Thirty nine financial cooperatives have become part of the Inclusiv network.

 - Twenty one financial cooperatives received $2,982,179 in CDFI technical assistance grants.